Asynchronous Communication and Why Your Work Will Benefit From It

 Here’s what you need to know about how embracing asynchronous communication will make you a more effective and efficient communicator.

-Asynchronous communication (async for short) may sound like a techy buzzword, but it simply refers to any type of communication that occurs when there’s a lag between when the sender imparts information and when the recipient digests it (as opposed to synchronous communication, which occurs in “real time”).
+Asynchronous communication (async communication for short) may sound like a techy buzzword, but it simply refers to any type of communication that occurs when there’s a lag between when the sender imparts information and when the recipient digests it (as opposed to synchronous communication, also known as real-time communication).

 We all use asynchronous communication both at and outside of work: emails, text messages, Slack exchanges, social media posts, voice notes, and video messages are all examples of asynchronous communication.

-Asynchronous communication often comes up in conversations around remote work, but any type of workplace structure, be it co-located or distributed, can benefit from it.
+Asynchronous communication often comes up in conversations around remote work and the future of work, but co-located and distributed teams alike can benefit from it.
 Below are three of the top reasons why we at Loom advocate for asynchronous communication at work.

 Everyone faces the same dilemma at work: How do you foster collaboration, culture-building, and transparency, but also budget enough focus time during the day to actually get work done?